Current policies governing editorial conflicts of interest are ineffective: Results

-We start by visualizing the percentage of papers with COI that were submitted around the month in which the policy change took place (Fig.~\ref{policy_change}a to \ref{policy_change}c).
+We start by visualizing the percentage of papers with {recent editor-author collaborations} that were submitted around the month in which the policy change took place (Fig.~\ref{policy_change}a to \ref{policy_change}c).
 To estimate the effect of the policy change, we use a regression discontinuity in time (RDiT) design, a method commonly used in the Social Sciences to study the treatment effect in quasi-experiments~\cite{imbens2008regression,anderson2014subways,reny2021opinion}.
-Based on this, we estimate that in Case~1, after PNAS prohibited editors from handling submissions by any collaborators from the past 24 months, the number of papers with such COI decreased from 10.32\% to 8.49\% ($p = 0.029$).
-Moreover, the percentage of papers with such COI continued to decrease by about 0.5\% per year during the five-year period that followed the policy change ($p < 0.001$).
-Still, it is worth noting that papers with COI persisted despite the explicit policy prohibiting such papers, as evidenced by the fact that the COI rate did not drop to zero after the policy change.
-This finding clearly indicates that the policy in question was not enforced.
-In the other two cases, we found no evidence that the policies had any effect on the COI rate; see Table~S1 for regression estimates.
-Together, our findings suggest that COI policies, if not enforced, have limited effect on editors' tendency to handle submissions by their collaborators.
+Based on this, we estimate that in Case~1, after PNAS prohibited editors from handling submissions by any collaborators from the past 24 months, the number of papers with editor-author collaboration within that time span decreased from 10.32\% to 8.49\% ($p = 0.029$).
+Moreover, the percentage of papers with such editor-author collaboration continued to decrease by about 0.5\% per year during the five-year period that followed the policy change ($p < 0.001$). {Extrapolating the pre-policy trend, we estimate that 13.3\% of papers would have involved an editor–author collaboration within the preceding 24 months, had the new policy not been adopted.
+This is nearly double the regression-estimated value based on actual observations, which is just 6.9\% (Supplementary Figure~7).
+Put differently, we estimate that the policy led to a 6.4 percentage point reduction in such collaborations four years after its implementation.} In the other two cases, we found no evidence that the policies had any effect on the percentage of papers with recent editor-author collaborations; see Supplementary Table~8 for regression estimates. {These findings suggest that, despite policies forbidding editor-author associations, such papers continue to be published without any apparent repercussions.
+For instance, out of all papers that we identified as having an editor-author association in PNAS and PLOS, only three were retracted citing these associations as reasons~\cite{retraction_watch}.
+The lack of corrective procedures associated with the vast majority of such papers could explain the ineffectiveness of current COI policies.}